SRIMAN NARAYANAYA CHARANAU SARANAM PRAPATHYE

 SRI AMRITHAVALLI NAYIKA SAMETHA SRI LAKSHMI NARASIMHA PARABRAHMANE NAMAH

-Adiyens sincere acknowledgements to Ms.Ramesh , the author of “108 DIVYA DESAMS”and members of Sri Rangasri group ,whom we regard as our spiritual guide.
+Adiyens sincere acknowledgements to Ms.Ramesh , the author of “108 DIVYA DESAMS”and members of Sri Rangasri group ,who helped us to undertake this pilgrimage a decade back .

 rescuing His devotee by killing the asura, Hiranyakasapu, the devas praised Him